alexbinary/node-httpserverhelper/README.md

 Event listener is passed the address and port the server is listening to.

-# Run the demo

-You need to have Node.js installed to run the demo.

-Launch the demo app with :

-    cd demo/
-    node index.js

-Then visit http://localhost.
-You should see `hello, world`.

-The app launches on port `80` by default.
-You can specify another port by passing it as first argument.
-For example

-    node index.js 42424

-Will run the app on port `42424`.
-In that case use http://localhost:42424 to view the result.

 # Infos

 Node.js HTTP module : http://nodejs.org/api/http.html